Expectation-Propagation for Bayesian Empirical Likelihood Inference: Asymptotic behaviour of EPEL

 and

-where $\psi (\cdot) = \sum_{i=0}^n \phi_i (\cdot)$. \end{theorem} \begin{proof}[Sketch of proof] We first show the update of each individual site $\vr_{i}^{t}$ and $\mQ_{i}^{t}$ is equivalent to the first and second derivatives of $\phi_{i}$ evaluated at $\vtheta = \vmu^t$ (Theorem~\ref{thm:cavity-asymptote}).
-The key step of Theorem~\ref{thm:cavity-asymptote} is the application of Brascamp-Lieb inequality to upper-bound the covariance of the tilted distribution, then Taylor expand the terms in the upper-bound.
-Our stated result in this theorem follows by an application of the triangle inequality and Theorem~\ref{thm:cavity-asymptote}.
-Details are provided in Appendix~\ref{sec:equiv-nr-update}. \end{proof}
+where $\psi (\cdot) = \sum_{i=0}^n \phi_i (\cdot)$. \end{theorem} \begin{sketchproof} We first show the update of each individual site $\vr_{i}^{t}$ and $\mQ_{i}^{t}$ is equivalent to the first and second derivatives of $\phi_{i}$ evaluated at $\vtheta = \vmu^t$ (Supplementary Material, Theorem~\ref{app:thm:cavity-asymptote}).
+The key step of Theorem~\ref{app:thm:cavity-asymptote} is the application of Brascamp-Lieb inequality to upper-bound the covariance of the tilted distribution, then Taylor expand the terms in the upper-bound.
+Our stated result in this theorem follows by an application of the triangle inequality and Theorem~\ref{app:thm:cavity-asymptote}.
+Details are provided in Supplementary Material, Section~\ref{app:sec:equiv-nr-update}. \end{sketchproof}

-\paragraph{Remarks.} This theorem shows that, for a sufficiently large $n$, EPEL behaves like Newton-Raphson if EPEL is initialized with a sufficiently large precision, and the cavity and global mean are not too far apart.
+\textit{Remarks.} This theorem shows that, for a sufficiently large $n$, EPEL behaves like Newton-Raphson if EPEL is initialized with a sufficiently large precision, and the cavity and global mean are not too far apart.
 This connection is important to establish the convergence of EPEL.